 General heating and cooling

-Get rid of the air heaters and replace them with direct Infra-red heaters – Only heat the areas where people are working.
-Learn more about improving the efficiency of HVAC systems.
+Get rid of the air heaters and replace them with direct Infra-red heaters – only heat the areas where people are working.

 Heat exchange units capture the heat from the wastewater of one batch to use in the next, saving lots of energy.
 Also capture heat from flues.